-Plant Boronia crenulata ‘Shark Bay’ in the sun, provides a bit of shade in hot climates in moist, humus-rich soil which is also well-drained.
-It is hardy once it is established and can be planted in the ground or in containers.
-Generally is pest and disease-free but watch out for red spider mites if grown in a greenhouse.
+Grow Boronia crenulata ‘Shark Bay’ in the sun, provides a bit of shade in hot climates.
+Plant it in moist, humus-rich soil that is also well-drained.
+It is hardy once it is established.
+Plant them in the ground or in containers.
+Generally, it is pest-free and disease-free.
+Watch out for red spider mites if grown in a greenhouse.